saasforge/open-source-saas-boilerpate/src/components/auth/Readme.md

 A text page thanking for the registration and informing a user to complete the registration by clicking on the link in the sent email.
 Also has a link to resend the confirmation email if not received.

 #### ConfirmationPage.jsx
 This page is loaded when user tries to confirm his/her email.
-Sends the user id (taken from URL) to the confirmation endpoint and after confirmation redirects to the EmailConfirmedThanksPage.
+Sends the user id (taken from URL) to the confirmation endpoint and after confirmation redirects to the login page.

-#### EmailConfirmedThanksPage.jsx
-The page with text thanking for the confirmation email.
-Redirects to the login page in 5 seconds.

 ## Authentication workflow
 1. A user is no the registration page, enters his/her username, email, password, and password confirmation, clicks the Register button.